 The fight for customers in the retail industry is going back and forth between physical shops and online shopping.
 Buying habits and loyalty are changing, and with the corona crisis, attracting customers has become even more challenging.
-Carsten Danner, Teamlead in Sentia Cloud, indicates that it is more important than ever for the retail industry to choose a robust and flexible IT infrastructure where expenses do not get out of hand.
+Kim Lars Jakobsen, Head of Optimize & Innovation, Lead Architect in Sentia, indicates that it is more important than ever for the retail industry to choose a robust and flexible IT infrastructure where expenses do not get out of hand.

 It is no surprise that e-commerce is not going anywhere.
 E-commerce is rapidly increasing, and with the lockdown last spring, e-commerce was boosted.
 Several online platforms reported significant revenue growth.
 Everyone is competing for the customers, and therefore it is essential to look into the winning strategies in the retail industry.